Our Projects

 Barrack Point Potash Terminal Facility Condition Assessment

-Harbourside was engaged by the Port of Saint John to assess the Barrack Point Potash Terminal Facility’s infrastructure at the Port in Saint John, New Brunswick.
-The purpose of this investigation was to evaluate the condition of the structures throughout the facility and estimate their remaining service life.
+Harbourside was engaged by the Port of Saint John to assess the Barrack Point Potash Terminal Facility’s infrastructure in Saint John, New Brunswick.
+This investigation was to evaluate the condition of the structures throughout the facility, to estimate their remaining service life, and to recommend maintenance or rehabilitation work to extend the service life of the facility.
+After the condition assessment, Harbourside developed a conceptual 25-year Maintenance Plan to extend the service life of the facility to 2048.

 Georgetown Harbour Planning & Reconstruction

-Harbourside Engineering Consultants was hired by DFO Small Craft Harbours to design a replacement structure for half of the Georgetown pier and a new containment cell to place all the excavated sediments form under the structure footprint.
-The project’s design phase was complete in 2018, and construction was completed in 2024.
+Harbourside Engineering Consultants was hired by the Department of Fisheries and Oceans, Small Craft Harbours, to design a replacement structure for half of the Georgetown Harbour Wharf pier and a new containment cell in Kings County, Prince Edward Island.
+Our scope for this project included pre-design services, a site investigation and assessment of the existing conditions, and concept designs through options analysis of the potential wharf structures.
+The design phase was completed in 2018, and construction finished in the spring of 2024.

 CCG SAR Geotechnical & Servicing Study